 language used by CIVS is determined by the user's preferences, as set in the

-tab.
-If voters' preferred language is supported by CIVS, but is not
+web browser.
+If a voter's preferred language is supported by CIVS, but is not

-displayed to them, then they have not set their language preferences
+displayed to them, then they have not set their browser language preferences

 Security and Privacy